joachim-gassen/osacc/README.md

 Alternatively, if you have RStudio installed, the following process should enable you to reproduce our output locally.

-- You will need make/Rtools: For Windows: Install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).For MacOS: You need to install the Mac OS developer tools.
+- You will need make/Rtools: For Windows: Install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
+For MacOS: You need to install the Mac OS developer tools.
 Open a terminal and run `xcode-select --install`.
 Follow the instructions.
 For Linux: We have never seen a Unix environment without 'make'.
 - Download, clone or fork this repository to your local computing environment.
 - Create an R Studio project in the folder.
 - Before building everything you most likely need to install additional packages.
 See the code below for installing the packages.